 This sounds simple but it is NOT easy.
 Really listening can be one of the most powerful tools in your quest for knowledge, and in building relationships.
-Highly successful individuals have realized the power of listening, that will lead to more personal development and the opportunity to give what is truly needed and not what we may think is needed to others.
+Highly successful individuals have realized the power of listening, which will lead to more personal development and the opportunity to give what is truly needed and not what we may think is needed to others.

 3. Splendid Discipline

 The discipline of setting goals, daily, monthly, yearly, and so on.
-Goals that are written daily from memory become priority.
+Goals that are written daily from memory become a priority.
 Each continuous day that a goal is written becomes clear and achievable in the mind of the individual.
 Highly successful individuals have mastered the practice of clear written goals to maintain the discipline of growth in their personal and professional lives.

 Let’s be honest, negativity is normal.
-Its NOT successful, but it is normal.
+It’s NOT successful, but it is normal.
 How successful individuals handle the negativity is the difference.
 Successful individuals do not dwell on negativity or live in it, they instead focus on the direction of the big picture they have for their goals.

 6. Philosophy of Life